 Missing from NHL 15 is any mention of the three stars of the game, something that is synonymous to hockey as throwing an octopus on the ice in Detroit.
 EA has already promised that it will be coming soon, but after the promise that the transition to PS4/Xbox One would be smooth, I have my doubts about how it will be implemented.

 If you must play a new hockey game this year, the last-gen versions of the game on PS3 and Xbox 360 fares better, as all of the modes excluded from the PS4/Xbox One versions of the game are included.
 Although you won’t have the impressive presentation package, the fact the new physics system, and all of the missing modes have been included make it a better choice.
 With only marginal improvements since NHL 14, you’d be better of dusting it off your shelf or finding a cheaper copy online.

 NHL 15 proves how little EA Sports respects the intelligence of gamers, charging full retail price for a game that can’t compare to last years offering.
-Even if this is the only hockey game for the PlayStation 4 and Xbox One, it is not worth your time or money.Note: The NHL 15 review was written based on a digital Xbox One version of the game.
+Even if this is the only hockey game for the PlayStation 4 and Xbox One, it is not worth your time or money.Note: NHL 15 was reviewed on Xbox One.
+A digital copy of the game purchased by SelectButton.